Re-Dream/map-files/README.md

 Do not have brushes that are not of units to the power of 2.
 (Do not do 1 unit brushes in width or diameter) Try to optimize any big changes, func_detail world geometry that is:

-Not in contact with the void
+* Not in contact with void (knowledge and discression applies for performance reasons)

-Misc detail (should be a model if high detailed)
+* Misc detail (should be a model if high detailed)

 Keep names for files conventional and coherant (Do not name your map meme_x321_v4_kabus or other silly things)

 # Note
-The map is assembled and compiled from a master vmf with instances for ease of editing multiple maps without rendering hammer to 2 fps This will be supported via a custom compiler solution (currently being worked on)
+* The map is assembled and compiled from a master vmf with instances for ease of editing multiple maps without causing hammer to crash from opening large scale VMF files.

+* The current master VMF is redream_waterlands.vmf, this may be  subject to change

+* A compile tool is slowly being made via Python 3, functionality can be seen for it at https://github.com/KabusIblis/map-toolkit

-Temporarily, or if you prefer, you can compile the map using the map-compiling-toolkit https://github.com/Metastruct/map-compiling-toolkit
+* Temporarily, or if you prefer, you can compile the map using Python1320s map-compiling-toolkit https://github.com/Metastruct/map-compiling-toolkit
-This requires a lot of manual setup, support is not given for this toolkit from Re-Dream
+  * This requires a lot of manual setup, support is not given for this toolkit.

 Projects are used for TODO tracking